lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 Learning rate warmup can help to find winning tickets for deeper models[^lth].
 In follow-up work, the authors have introduced a different technique to deal with deeper models: late resetting[^lth-at-scale].
-With late resetting, winning tickets are initialized with weights early in the training process (about one and five epochs) of the original model.
+With late resetting, the weights are not resetted to their values before the first training iteration but to some values very early in the training process (after about one to five iterations).
 When late resetting is used, learning rate warm-up is not necessary anymore.
 Late resetting is specifically important to find winning tickets for deeper models.